talvindersingh/dockerizejava/README.md

 Dockerize and Push to Repository:
 1. Build the Docker image using the following command: docker build -t java-app .

+2. Tag docker image using command. docker tag local-image:tagname your-docker-username/repository-name:tagname Ex. docker tag java-app:1.0.0 toffee/sampleapp:1.0.0

-2. Push the image to your Docker repository using the following command: docker push java-app:1.0.0
+3. Push the image to your Docker repository using the following command: docker push toffee/sampleapp:1.0.0